tokumine/sweepline/README.md

 $ Make test

-Note that this implementation currently doesn't validating polygons that share the same start and end vertex.
+Note that this implementation currently doesn't validate polygons that share the same start and end vertex.
 Look at the tests for workarounds to this issue.

 Licence